vedantghavate259/websiteio/content/authors/admin/_index.md

       - Investigated the root cause of inflated sales and decreased production to find incorrect and abnormal data.
       - Achieved a turnaround time of 36 hours to resolve miscellaneous issues with Tableau Dashboard.

+  - position: Data Analyst
+    company_name: Yash Dairy & Milk Products
+    company_url: ''
+    company_logo: ''
+    date_start: 2020-05-01
+    date_end: 2020-12-31
+    summary: |
+      Responsibilities include:
+      - Built a Python-based parser for existing spreadsheets and a report-generation system for a dairy business with 650 accounts.
+      - Saved 97% of the time required by replacing manual entry and allowing analysis of daily deliveries, account-wise and product-wise sales.
+      - Engineered visualizations for reviewing monthly data, predicting order volume, and estimating seasonal sales.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`
 skills: